Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: System noise calibration

 \section{System noise calibration}

 With the gain measurement in hand we computed the resolution improvement in two independent ways, either using the spectrum analyzer or the individual resonator timestream datasets described above.
-For the former, we performed a standard Y-factor analysis (with linearized quantities as previously discussed) and refer to the groupings of passive elements from Fig. \ref{fig:schematic} Top (see thick dashed purple and green lines), generally following the prescriptions of Refs. \cite{{zobrist2019,klimovich2022, *klimovich2023}}.
-Under the condition that the HEMT dominates everything downstream of it the effective noise temperature of the isolator and HEMT package at the switch is,
+In this section we detail the spectrum analyzer method, where we performed a two-stage analysis to compute the system noises $N_{\rm sys}^{\rm on}$ and $N_{\rm sys}^{\rm off}$ at the output of the MKID (before the first isolator), for the KI-TWPA on and off conditions respectively.
+We first computed the post-switch isolator and HEMT noise contribution using a 'Y-factor' analysis, and then folded in the pre-switch isolators, diplexers, and KI-TWPA.
+Calculations were performed referencing the switch plane, since the existence of measured thermal loads at that location allowed for noise comparisons, before being flowed back to the MKID output plane.
+We refer to the groupings of passive elements from Fig.~\ref{fig:schematic} Top (see thick dashed purple and green lines) and have generally follow the prescriptions of Refs. \cite{{zobrist2019,klimovich2022, klimovich2023}} for specific calculations.
+Throughout, gains $G>1$ and losses $L>1$ are specified as dimensionless linear power ratios for components that amplify or attenuate their inputs respectively.
+For example, $L = 10^{|L_{\rm dB}|/10} > 1$ for a component with insertion loss $L_{\rm dB}<0$~dB.

-which indicates that the HEMT noise, nominally 3.6~K, is worsened by the presence of the isolators.
+The Y-factor method determines the noise temperature of an amplifier chain without requiring knowledge of its absolute gain or bandwidth.
+Generically, the output power of a system viewing an input temperature $T$ with added noise $T_{\rm noise}$ is $P_{\rm out}=Gk_BB(T+T_{\rm noise})$, for system gain $G$ and bandwidth $B$.
+By measuring the output power at the analyzer one can compute the power ratio $Y=P_H/P_C$, as a function of frequency, when the input is switched between a hot load at known temperature $T_H$ and a cold load at known temperature $T_C$ respectively.
+This ratio cancels out $G$ and $B$, allowing $T_{\rm noise}$ to be determined and expressed solely in terms of $T_H$, $T_C$, and $Y$.
+We used this prescription to write the effective noise temperature of the post-switch isolators and HEMT package as

-Next, because the environment at the switch is fully characterized via the thermal power measurements, we obtained linear coefficients $m$ and $y_0$ relating ($T_{\rm H},P_{\rm H}$) and ($T_{\rm C},P_{\rm C}$).
-We then computed the overall system noise at the input to the first isolator with the KI-TWPA either on or off as,
+evaluated in the frequency band spanning the resonators.
+Here we have identified $T_{\rm noise}\equiv T^{\rm Isolators+HEMT}$ in the Y-factor calculation, as the HEMT has nearly 40~dB worth of gain (i.e. 10000$\times$ amplification) and thus dominates everything downstream of it\footnote{Downstream components will contribute to the noise temperature as $T_{\rm component}/G_{\rm HEMT}$}.
+Note in this calculation we have used primed ``effective" temperatures for the hot and cold loads, where $T' = (h\nu/2k_B)\coth(h\nu/2k_BT)$, an application of Eq. \ref{eq:N} to convert temperature to a noise quanta basis and then back again to an effective linearized temperature.
+The resulting $T^{\rm Isolators+HEMT}$ is greatly elevated from a HEMT only datasheet value of nominally 3.6~K, suggesting that the isolators have significantly worsened the noise.